klizhentas/notes/culture.md

 Companies also have their own specific goals and properties caused by the markets they operate in - e.g. Amazon being a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.
 I think these goals are more ojbective and easier to understand because they don't try to step into complex moral values territory, could be changed over time as the company evolves without fear of sacrificing some "core values" that made sense before.
+For example every startup has to be "nimble and agile", "experiment and break things" but after the startup has evolved in multi-national corporation and started building rockets, "nimble" as a corporate culture item probably won't longer apply at all times.